mananiac/helloUiPath-sample/README.md

 # HelloUiPath!

-This project is a sample 'Hello World' project for UiPath that includes a 'buildAndDeploy' workflow for GitHub Actions.
+This project is a sample 'Hello World' project for UiPath that includes a 'buildAndDeploy' workflow for GitHub Actions..

 ## UiPath Project